Epson MX-80

 The MX-80 is a serial dot matrix printer introduced by Seiko Epson in 1980.
 The MX-80 is capable of printing a maximum of 132 columns per line, while its 9-pin printhead was the first disposable, user-serviceable printhead on the market.

 The MX-80 was a massive commercial success for Epson and soon became the best-selling dot matrix printer in the world, selling well over one million units over the course of its market lifespan.
-It enjoyed a high level of popularity in the personal computer marketplace for much of the 1980s and was the progenitor of the ESC/P printer control language.
+It enjoyed a high level of popularity in the personal computer marketplace for much of the 1980s and was the progenitor of the ESC/P page description language.
 The form factor and basic functionality of the MX-80 soon became a de facto standard for manufacturers of inexpensive dot matrix printers.
 Epson released a number of succeeding revisions of the MX-80 before replacing the entire line with the FX-80 in 1983.

 Background and development

+Seiko Epson began producing printers in 1968 with the EP-101, a miniature drum printer.

 Seiko Epson (known as Shinshu Seiki until 1975) entered the market for computer printers with the EP-101, a miniature drum printer, in 1968.
-In early 1978, the company introduced their first serial dot matrix printer, the TX-80.
-The product of only three months of development, the TX-80 was the first sub-US$2,000 dot matrix printer on the market.
+In early 1978, Epson introduced the TX-80, their first serial dot matrix printer.
+Inspired by the success of Centronics' Model 779 dot matrix printer, Epson spent only three months developing the TX-80, which was the first sub-US$2,000 dot matrix printer on the market.
 It was also Epson's first printer marketed in the United States.
 Despite its relatively low cost, as well as a lucrative contract with Commodore to market the printer for users of their PET microcomputer, the TX-80 sold slower than Epson had anticipated and ultimately failed to achieve a large market share, being pulled from the American market not too long after its introduction.
+According to the computer entrepreneur Stan Veit, the TX-80 was built to a cost, suffering from unreliable components and poor build quality.

 Epson then spent three years devising their next dot matrix printer.
-During development, the company pioneered a number of features, such as logical bidirectional printing to maximize throughput; and disposable printheads.
+During development, the company pioneered a number of features, such as logical bidirectional printing to maximize throughput and disposable printheads.
+Epson also pursued better quality components to make the printer more durable while still being inexpensive.
 The resulting MX-80 was released October 1980, amid a period of explosive growth in the microcomputer industry.
 Epson supported the rollout of the MX-80 with an extensive print marketing campaign, produced by Ripley-Woodbury Advertising.
 The company meanwhile hired David A. Lien, a prolific computer writer at the time, to write the printer's manual in a user-friendly manner, eschewing the jargon and otherwise terse technical language ubiquitous in contemporary printer manuals.
 Epson also peppered the manual with numerous cartoon illustrations in keeping with the accessible tone.
-Epson also partnered with the retailer ComputerLand for the latter to sell and service MX-80, supplementing Epson's own national service centers.
+Epson partnered with the retailer ComputerLand for the latter to sell and service MX-80, supplementing Epson's own national service centers.